Davey Johnson: Los Angeles Dodgers

 Johnson had interviewed with the Toronto Blue Jays after the 1997 season but wasn't hired.
 Two years later, he returned to the majors as manager of the Los Angeles Dodgers, who had won 88 games the previous year.
 On May 3, he won his 1,000th game as manager, doing so with a 7–0 victory over the Montreal Expos.
 Johnson did so in his 1,740th game as manager.
 No manager reached the 1,000 wins plateau nearly as fast as Johnson until Joe Girardi (1,808) in 2020.
 Johnson suffered the only full losing season of his managerial career, finishing in third place eight games under .500 with 77 wins.
 While the Dodgers rebounded to second place the next year, it was not enough to save Johnson's job.
-He finished with a record of 163 wins and 161 losses despite having high-priced talent, such as Kevin Brown and Gary Sheffield (alongside growing talent in future Hall of Famer Adrian Beltre) by general manager Kevin Malone.
+He finished with a record of 163 wins and 161 losses despite having high-priced talent, such as Kevin Brown and Gary Sheffield (alongside growing talent in future Hall of Famer Adrián Beltré), acquired by general manager Kevin Malone.

-Olympics and Team USA
+International baseball

-Johnson briefly managed the Netherlands national team in 2003 during the absence of Robert Eenhoorn, then served as a bench coach under Eenhoorn at the 2004 Summer Olympics.
-He had a ruptured appendix that had to have multiple stomach surgeries after it had gone undiagnosed.
-He then became manager of Team USA, where he managed the United States team to a seventh-place finish out of an 18-team field in the 2005 Baseball World Cup, held in The Netherlands.
-The team finished tied for second in its group during group play with a 6–2 record before falling, 11–3, to eventual winner and 24-time World Cup champion Cuba in the quarterfinals.
+Johnson briefly managed the Netherlands national team in 2003 during the absence of Robert Eenhoorn, first at the 2003 World Port Tournament, where the Netherlands lost to Cuba in the finals, and then at the 2003 European Baseball Championship, where the Netherlands won the tournament.
+Johnson served as a bench coach under Eenhoorn at the 2003 Baseball World Cup and at the 2004 Summer Olympics.

+He then managed the United States national team to a seventh-place finish out of an 18-team field in the 2005 Baseball World Cup, held in the Netherlands.
+The American team finished tied for second in its group during group play with a 6–2 record before falling, 11–3, to eventual winner and 24-time World Cup champion Cuba in the quarterfinals.
 A subsequent 9–0 loss to Nicaragua put the Americans into the seventh-place game with Puerto Rico, where they prevailed with an 11–3 win.

-Johnson served as bench coach for Team USA during the 2006 World Baseball Classic, managed Team USA at the 2008 Summer Olympics, and managed Team USA in the 2009 World Baseball Classic.
-In 2009, Johnson was also the head coach for the Florida Collegiate Summer League, DeLand Suns, and returned as the head coach for the 2010 Sanford River Rats season.
+Johnson served as bench coach for the U.S. during the inaugural 2006 World Baseball Classic.
+At the 2007 Baseball World Cup in Taiwan, he managed the U.S. to its first world title in more than three decades.
+He went on to manage the team at the 2008 Summer Olympics in China, earning a bronze medal, and at 2009 World Baseball Classic, finishing in fourth place.

+He also coached in the Florida Collegiate Summer League, for the DeLand Suns in 2009 then the Sanford River Rats in 2010.